Trading on Sentiment: Using IG Client Sentiment Data

 Using IG Client Sentiment for a clear directional bias

-The ‘Panel View’ on the IG Client Sentiment tool, as shown below, displays the number of traders holding long positions in a selected market (major forex pair, gold, Bitcoin or the SPX500) to the number of traders holding short positions in the same market.
-This is presented in either a percentage form or a ratio form (dividing the larger percentage by the lower percentage).
+The summary table on IG Client Sentiment, displays the number of traders holding long positions in a selected market, to the number of traders holding short positions in the same market.

 Traders should be drawn to extreme levels (very short or very long) when analyzing sentiment, as this is where the tool provides clearer signals.
-As can be seen in the above graphic, there is a relatively extreme figure of -2.8429 for the SPX500, also known as the S&P 500.
+As can be seen in the graphic below, there is a relatively extreme figure of 78% for NZD/USD.
+The figure is written in blue (representing longs) and the horizontal bar also depicts the sentiment imbalance in favor of the longs.

-Readings that are below zero indicate a net short position in the pair, while readings above zero indicate that traders are net long in the pair.
-It is widely considered that readings greater than +2 and less than -2, indicate a meaningful bias among retail traders as this translates in to 66.6% of traders net-long/short.
+Readings that are red indicate net short positions in a currency pair, while readings in blue show that traders are net long the pair.
+Another way of viewing the degree of sentiment is to consider the ratio of long to short traders.
+It is widely considered that readings greater than 2, indicate a meaningful bias among retail traders as this translates to at least 66.6% of traders net-long/short.

-Therefore, with a reading of -2.8429 on the SPX500, this indicates that for every one trader holding a long position there are 2.8429 that are holding short positions; which represents a sizeable imbalance in the positioning of the pair.
+Therefore, with 78% of traders being net long NZD/USD, this indicates that for every one trader holding a short position there are 3.54 that are holding long positions; which represents a sizeable imbalance in the positioning of the pair.

 General trading signals produced by IG Client Sentiment